 A dementia patient’s pet can provide companionship, routine, and a sense of normalcy during an otherwise confusing and difficult time.
 While it may be tempting to remove a pet from a dementia patient’s home for the animal’s safety or because the pet is seen as a burden, doing so can cause further decline in the patient’s condition.

-If you are providing care for a dementia patient who has a pet, there are some things to keep in mind to make sure both the patient and the animal are comfortable and safe.
+If you are providing care for a dementia patient with a pet, there are some things to keep in mind to ensure both the patient and the animal are comfortable and safe.
 First, consider whether the pet is still providing companionship and benefits to the patient.
-If so, work with the patient to create a plan for care that includes regular walks, feeding and vet visits.
+If so, work with the patient to create a plan for care that includes regular walks, feeding, and vet visits.
 If the pet is no longer providing enjoyment or benefit to the patient, it may be time to find a new home for the animal.

 The benefits of pet ownership for dementia patients

 There are many benefits of pet ownership for dementia patients.
 Pets provide companionship and unconditional love, which can help reduce anxiety and loneliness.
 They can also provide a sense of purpose and routine for people with dementia.

 Pets can help dementia patients stay active and engaged.
 Walking a dog or playing with a cat can help increase strength and flexibility.
 Caring for a pet can also give people a sense of responsibility and pride.

 Pet ownership also has some practical benefits for people with dementia.
 For example, owning a dog may encourage a person to go outside more often, get some exercise, and interact with other people (walkers, dog owners).

 It can be difficult to decide when it’s time to take a pet away from a dementia patient.
 Here are some things to consider: